machado-lab/ASF-model/README.md

-# ASF model deterministic model

-# Modelling porcine reproductive and respiratory syndrome virus dissemination dynamics to quantify the contribution of multiple modes of transmission: between-farm pig and vehicle movements, farm-to-farm proximity, feed ingredients, and re-break
+# Modeling the role of mortality-based response triggers on the effectiveness of African swine fever control strategies

 ### Bibtex